This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The typical treatment of jade plant poisoning in pets might involve procedures depending on the affected organs.
 These include:

-- Evacuation; this procedure will help clear out any toxic or indigestible plant material in the animals stomach.
+- Evacuation; this procedure will help clear out any toxic or indigestible plant material in the animal’s stomach.
 The vet doctor might give the animal ipecac to induce vomiting.
 In other cases, activated charcoal is might be given orally to help absorb all the toxins remaining in the digestive system.

-Also read, 9 Tips for running house plants for success
+Also read, 9 Tips for running house plants for Success

 How to protect your pets against jade plant poisoning at home

 Keeping poisonous plants within their reach is not advisable if you have dogs and cats around the house.
-The easiest way to prevent any accidental ingestion is by getting rid of the plant or not having the plant at all.
+The easiest way to prevent accidental ingestion is by getting rid of the plant or not having the plant at all.

 Keeping cats away from the toxic jade plant might not be possible.
 If you must have them both, you can consider using a cat repellant or placing the plants in a glass display case.

-Avoid planting jade plants and other toxic plants outdoors where pets can easily find them.
+Avoid planting jade and other toxic plants outdoors where pets can easily find them.
 And having a fence around your home will help prevent your pets from going to the neighbors where their safety is not guaranteed.

 It is always advisable to confine your animals whenever you are not at home to restrict their movement and ensure their safety.

-Also read, Jade plants make an excellent choice of household plants, find out why
+Also, read, Jade plants make an excellent choice of household plants, find out why

 Conclusion